sevora/blog/_posts/2022-12-01-intro-to-creative-coding.markdown

 made through code.
 In simple terms, it programming to create art.

 ## Where can I find art made through code?
-There's a lot of amazing artworks out there done using programming.
+There's a lot of amazing artworks out there made by programming.
 One particular personality that stands out when it comes to this topic would be [@beesandbombs](https://twitter.com/beesandbombs).
 As you will see, oftentimes their work has patterns that are recursive, repeating, and is inspired from the natural world.